AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

 ## Monitor performance with Managed Alerts

-Adobe provides the Managed Alerts for Adobe Commerce alert policy to track performance metrics.
-Based on industry best practices, the policy includes a collection of alerts that set thresholds to trigger warning and critical notifications when site infrastructure or application issues affect performance.
-The Managed Alerts policy tracks the following metrics on Production environments only:
+Adobe provides the _Managed Alerts for Adobe Commerce_ alert policy to track performance metrics.
+The policy includes a collection of alerts that set thresholds and trigger warning and critical notifications when infrastructure or application issues affect site performance.
+The policy tracks the following metrics on Production environments:

 | Metric             | Data collection | Availability    |
 |:-------------------|:----------------|:----------------|